 The opening match was absolutely everything one could want in an opening match: an upset, a win for the host nation, a 1-0 game, many a heart-stopping near-goal in the closing minutes, a team's first WWC win, and 99 minutes of outstanding soccer!

 The match was scheduled for 7:00 PM, with the opening ceremony starting at 6:30.
-We were staying at an AirBNB in the heart of Auckland downtown, so we hopped on a bus and got to the stadium in plenty of tie for the opening.
+We were staying at an AirBNB in the heart of Auckland downtown, so we hopped on a bus and got to the stadium in plenty of time for the opening.
 We were just a few rows away from Mike and Teresa Olson, fellow WWC afficionados.
 I am accompanied during the group stage by Berkeley Bruiser Kerstin Pfann and WWC-2019 veteran Chloe Lemmel-Hay.
 Unfortunately, changes in travel plans resulted in our having 1 seat separated from the other two.
 Kerstin and I were together in the second row directly across from the edge of the Norway bench.

 The opening match featured 26th ranked host New Zealand against 12th ranked Norway.
 The crowd was unsurprisingly full of New Zealand supporters, but we all knew who the favorites were.
 However, it took only a few minutes to see that this was not going to be a match that Norway dominated.
 The first half showed a physical Norway being dominated by incredibly well-orchestrated team play.